anton-smirnov-robert/weaver/content/note/literature note on Paic2019.md

 - Subjects of "mission-oriented" and more generally projects should not to overlap to optimize the allocated funds.
 This is the scientific organisation of scientific work to reach optimality.

 #### Comments

 Whose money?
 Public money, citizens.
 Who decides?
 Stakeholders, that is citizens and the private sector — the state should not interfere, only to be "vigilant".
 This is the market of ideas.
 Offer and demand.
 Consumers are citizens and the private sector.
 However, the money comes citizens.
 The private sector does not invest whatsoever in this mechanism.
 They only ask which directions to pursue annd use the fruit of research.

+We go back to a market system, but this is not at the scale of Polanyi.
+Scientists are sellers that respond to the demand of public/industrials.

 Two questions: